fxleloup/microservice-sandbox/README.md

   * Use DockerHub to deploy Container
   * Use Minikub in local to Deploy
   * Jenkins pipeline as Code
-* Use Hibernate Search in Partner to find partner by birthDate or forname
+* Use Hibernate Search in Partner to find partner by name or forname